thombashi/pytest-discord/README.rst

 ::

   discord_webhook (string):
                         discord webhook url of a discord channel to notify pytest results. discord_verbose (string):
-                        verbosity level for pytest-discord. if not set, the verbosity level will be the same as with pytest. defaults to 0. discord_username (string):
+                        Verbosity level for pytest-discord.
+If not set, use the verbosity level of pytest.
+Defaults to 0. discord_username (string):
                         name for a message. defaults to pytest. discord_success_icon (string):